WINTER ADVENTURES: A GUIDE TO LOVING WINTER

-Ready to get outside?
+Ready to get outside for some winter adventures?
 Here is our winter hater’s guide to loving winter.

-Before you even think about borrowing your friend’s skis (not that we are discouraging you!), think about what you would like to do first.
-The chances of you loving a winter sport are much higher if it sounds fun to begin with, not just doing it because you should.
-Does winter hiking to a warm cabin sound like your ideal afternoon or do you want more of an adventure like fat tire biking or snowmobiling?
-If you like it and you have fun, you’ll stick with it.
+Before you jump right into thinking of getting into skiing (not that we are discouraging you!), think about what you would like to do first.
+The chances of you loving a winter sport are much higher if it sounds fun to begin with, not just doing it because you think you should.
+There are tons of winter adventure options out there.
+Does winter hiking to a warm backcountry cabin sound like your ideal afternoon?
+Or do you want to try something more like fat tire biking, snowshoeing, ice climbing, or snowmobiling?
+If you like it and you have fun doing it, chances are you’ll stick with it.

-Because being outside and alone in the cold isn’t really that much fun and because your friends will help distract you from the freezing temps or commiserate with you, win-win, right?
-Get outside and make some memories by playing frozen pond hockey or giving snowshoeing a shot with people you like being around.
-This way, you’ll always have someone to laugh with when you mess up or tell that story about the time you went ice fishing in subzero temps.
+Because being outside and alone in the cold isn’t really that much fun.
+And because your friends will help distract you from the freezing temps, or at least commiserate with you, a win-win, right?
+Plan a ski trip with friends, or get outside and make some memories by playing frozen pond hockey, giving ice fishing a try, or visit some wintery hot springs with people you like being around.
+This way, you’ll always have someone to laugh with when you mess up or tell that story about the time you had an adventure in subzero temps.
 Don’t forget, you never need an excuse to go inside and sip on a hot toddy or enjoy a cold beer, you earned it after all.